-After spending months researching and applying to colleges, taking standardized tests, and dreaming of the day you’ll eventually fly the coop, you’ve finally decided on a school.
+After spending months researching and applying to colleges, you’ve finally decided on a school.

-You should be proud of this incredible achievement; some folks would say that getting into college is the hardest part.
-But weighing and comparing schools isn’t the only difficult decision you’ll be faced with regarding school.
-At some point, you’ll also be tasked with choosing a major.
+You should be proud of this achievement.
+But weighing and comparing schools isn’t the only decision you’ll be faced with.
+At some point, you’ll also need to choose a major.

-A huge number of college freshmen haven’t settled on a field of study, so you’re not alone if you’ve been wondering, “What should I major in?”
-Choosing what to study at college can feel like a nerve-racking decision, but it doesn’t have to be that way.
+Many college freshmen haven’t settled on a field of study, so you’re not alone if you’ve been wondering, “What should I major in?”
+Choosing what to study at college can feel nerve-racking, but it doesn’t have to be that way.

 When Is It Necessary to Declare a Major?

 Schools usually require that you declare a major by the end of your sophomore year.
-Even if you’re leaning toward a major, there’s not a particular rush to declare.
-What’s more important is that you take a variety of classes if you’re undecided, and then begin honing in on classes within the subjects that interest you most.
+Generally, there’s not a particular rush to declare.
+What’s more important is that you take a variety of classes if you’re still trying to figure out “what should I major in?,” to find the subjects that interest you most.

-Just be cognizant that if your chosen field requires sequential classes, you may not be able to take quite as long to shop around for a major.
-It’s easier to switch out of being a science or engineering major than it is to switch into that field.
+Just be aware that if your chosen field requires sequential classes, you may not be able to take quite as long to shop around for a major.
+For instance, it’s easier to switch out of being a science or engineering major than it is to switch into that field.

 Why Choosing the Right Major Is Important

 Your college major is the first stepping stone to your career.
-It will not decide your entire career path, just as your first job will not determine your entire career, but it will launch you on a particular trajectory.
-It is important, but it is not everything.
-Your school major is not the only chance you have to learn, grow, and change.
+It won’t decide your entire career path, just as your first job won’t determine your entire career, but it will launch you on a particular trajectory and help you develop certain skills you’ll need to be successful.

-What does having the “right major” mean, anyway?
-There are many ways to assess this, but three of the most important are: Is it something that truly engages you?
+On a more personal level, some of the most important considerations are: Is it something that truly engages you?
 Does it set you up for a career that you’ll enjoy?
-Will it sustain your lifestyle?
-The ideas are connected, but it can help to think about them separately.
+And does it suit your personality?

 Satisfaction Survey Results

-BestColleges.com conducted a 2020 survey to see how happy college graduates were with their choice of major.
+How do college graduates feel about the majors they chose?
+BestColleges.com conducted a survey to see how happy college graduates were with their choice of major.
 The survey asked numerous questions, with results tabulated for each question from each of the following generations: Millennials, Gen X, Baby Boomers, and the Silent Generation.

 • 61% of respondents would change their major if that were possible.